 On some hubs (DT 240S) there is a real issue driving the lockring as the HG tool will bottom out on the hub end cap.

 A quick turn in the lathe will fix that.
 I increased the ID to about 20.25mm and 6mm deep and a 15 degree chamfer.
 Now it has plenty of engagement.

 Flat mount calipers like the SRAM Force that I have also have a bolt head that comes dangerously close or even strikes spokes in some configurations.
-In this case, the rotor will need to be shimmed slightly.
+In this case, the centerlock rotor will need to be shimmed slightly.
 November Bicycles sells 0.25mm shims for this purpose.
+A simple solution.

 Cool info, I’m told that Shimano lockring threads are cut at M30.6x24tpi thread, but DT are M31x1 thread.
 I’m still looking into this and it is not confirmed.